On your driving test, when performing a Basic Left Turn, the examiner will expect you to:

 When you first see the junction, you should check your mirrors to assess the speed and position of the following traffic.

 Indicate left to let other road users know you intend to turn left.
-You must give the left signal in good time - neither too early nor too late.
+You must give the signal in good time - neither too early nor too late.
 If you indicate too early, another road user may think you are about to pull up at the side of the road.

 A normal driving position, which is about a metre from the herb, is the correct position for making a left turn.
-If you do need to change your direction slightly, first check your exterior mirror in the direction you intend to move.
+If you need to change your direction slightly, first check your exterior mirror in the direction you intend to move.

 When you are travelling slowly enough, select the appropriate gear.

 As you are slowing down and changing gear, you should still be watching the corner for more information.
 Look as far into the new road as you can, and then decide whether or not it is safe to proceed.

 Look out for any danger from emerging traffic, or obstructions just around the corner.
 Be particularly careful about pedestrians.